Sequential Group Composition: A Window into the Mechanics of Deep Learning: Introduction

-\paragraph{Our contributions.} To study structured computation in an analytically tractable setting, we introduce the \emph{sequential group composition} task and prove that it admits several properties that make it especially well suited for studying how neural networks learn from sequences: \begin{enumerate} \itemsep{0pt} \item \textbf{Order sensitive and nonlinear (\cref{sec:group-composition-task}).} We establish that the task, which depending on the group may be order-sensitive or order-insensitive, cannot be solved by a (deep) linear network, as it requires nonlinear interactions between inputs. \item \textbf{Tractable feature learning (\cref{sec:two-layer-mlp}).} We show that the task admits a group-specific Fourier decomposition, enabling a precise analysis of learning for a class of two-layer networks.
-In particular, we prove how the group Fourier statistics of the encoding vector~$x$ determine what features are learned and in what order. \item \textbf{Compositional efficiency with depth (\cref{sec:depth}).} We demonstrate that while the number of possible inputs grows exponentially with the sequence length~$k$, deep networks can identify efficient solutions by exploiting associativity to compose intermediate representations. \end{enumerate} Overall, these results position sequential group composition as a principled lens for developing a mathematical theory of how neural networks learn from sequential data, with broader implications and next steps discussed in \cref{sec:discussion}.
+\paragraph{Our contributions.} In this work we introduce the \emph{sequential group composition} task and prove that it admits several properties that make it especially well suited for studying how neural networks learn from sequences: \begin{enumerate} \itemsep{0pt} \item \textbf{Order sensitive and nonlinear (\cref{sec:group-composition-task}).} We establish that the task, which depending on the group may be order-sensitive or order-insensitive, cannot be solved by a (deep) linear network, as it requires nonlinear interactions between inputs. \item \textbf{Tractable feature learning (\cref{sec:two-layer-mlp}).} We show that the task admits a group-specific Fourier decomposition, enabling a precise analysis of learning for a class of two-layer networks.
+In particular, we prove how the group Fourier statistics of the encoding vector~$x$ determine what features are learned and in what order. \item \textbf{Compositional efficiency with depth (\cref{sec:depth}).} We demonstrate that while two-layer networks require a hidden width exponential in the sequence length~$k$, deep networks can identify efficient solutions by exploiting associativity to compose intermediate representations. \end{enumerate} Overall, these results position sequential group composition as a principled lens for developing a mathematical theory of how neural networks learn from sequential data, with broader implications, limitations, and next steps discussed in \cref{sec:discussion}.